seonghuilee/seonghuilee.github.io/menu/research.md

 ***
 ## Work in progress

-+ Escaping From Punishment?
-An Analysis of the Strategic Timing of Welfare State Reforms (with Georg Wenzelburger, Carsten Jensen, and Christoph Arndt)
+* Paths to False Beliefs: Ignorance, Partisan Motivation, and Conspiracy Mentality (with David J. Hendry and Akitaka Matsuo)

 * Belief Strength and Updating Party Policy Positions (with Carsten Jensen)

 * The Nature and Sources of Voters’ Beliefs about the Left-Right Positions of Political Parties (with Randy Stevenson and Philip Santoso)

+* Comparability of Voters' Left-Right Placements Across Countries: An Investigation Using Anchoring Vignettes (with Nick Lin and Randy Stevenson)

+* How People Shape Left-Right Perceptions of Their Own and Others: Revisiting the Nature and Drivers of Ideological Self-Placement (with Randy Stevenson and Philip Santoso)

 [//]: Political interest and political knowledge

 * Sources of Confidence in Political Knowledge and Judgment: An experimental study on the role of information accessibility and relevance.

-* Paths to False Beliefs: Ignorance, Partisan Motivation, and Conspiracy Mentality (with David J. Hendry and Akitaka Matsuo)

 * Decomposing Support for the Welfare State (with Anthony Kevins)